-Canadian lender BMO to wind down retail auto finance business
+Bank of Montreal to close retail auto finance business, flags job losses

 "By winding down the indirect retail auto finance business, we have the ability to focus our resources on areas where we believe our competitive positioning is strongest," BMO said in a statement to Reuters.

-The bank is working closely with employees who will be affected by job cuts to provide support, the bank said.
+The bank is working closely with employees who will be affected by job cuts to provide support, it said.

+In a letter sent to car dealers and seen by Reuters, the head of the business Paul Hunsley said the termination of the dealer agreement would be effective as of Sept.
+15, but the bank would fund all contracts submitted and approved prior to the date.

+Under the indirect retail auto finance business, the bank provides financing to the vehicle seller instead of directly to the buyer, who makes monthly payments to the lender.